 Make sure your cat’s microchip details are up to date.

 When buying toys for your cat, make sure you thoroughly check them first.
-Similar precautions should be taken with your cat's toys as you'd take buying a toy for a young child.
 Make sure there is nothing glued on that the cat can pull off and swallow.
 As the toy will quite likely be chewed on, ensure that it’s made from a non-toxic substance.
-There are many wand like toys on the market which most cats love, these should be put away safely when not in use because the cat could become tangled on the string.
-Any toy that is small enough for your cat to swallow is dangerous and should be avoided.
+There are many wand-like toys on the market which most cats love; these should be put away safely when not in use because the cat could become tangled on the string.
+Avoid any toy that is small enough for the cat to swallow.

-Buying a kitten as a gift is fine as long as the person receiving the kitten has asked for a pet and knows that owning a cat is quite likely to be a 15-20 year responsibility.
+Buying a kitten as a gift is fine as long as the person receiving the kitten knows about it.
 Never buy a pet as a surprise gift for somebody.
-Also, because Christmas is usually such a chaotic time, it is best to try and arrange to collect your kitten after Christmas to avoid undue stress on the animal.
+Christmas is usually a chaotic time, try and arrange to collect your kitten after Christmas to avoid undue stress.
 Please, if you are considering buying a pet as a gift, really think it through before you do so.
-Pet ownership is a big responsibility and shouldn't be entered into lightly.
 Any shelter worker will tell you that their most busy time of the year is just after Christmas people bring them unwanted pets.
 Don’t add to the problem by buying a pet for somebody on a whim.

-Snake bite poisoning is a very serious danger to cats, especially in the warmer months.
+Snakebite poisoning is a severe danger to cats, especially in the warmer months.
 Be aware that the summer months see an increase in snakes and be on the lookout.
-If you see your cat with a snake, assume he has been bitten and take him to a veterinarian immediately.
+Take your cat to a veterinarian if you see your cat with a snake.

-Another medical emergency is heat stroke (also known as hyperthermia).
-If you suspect your cat has heat stroke, seek veterinary attention immediately.
-Make sure your cat has plenty of shady spots to get out of the sun and use fans or air conditioning on hot days.
-Cats are not as effective at cooling down as people as they don't sweat a great deal (only through their paws).
+Heatstroke is a medical emergency, if you suspect your cat has heatstroke, seek veterinary attention immediately.
+Ensure your cat has plenty of shady spots to get out of the sun and use fans or air conditioning on hot days.
+Cats are not as effective at cooling down as people as they only sweat through their paws.
 Always provide your cat with clean, fresh drinking water and check it regularly.
 I find my cats and dogs get through a lot more water in summer.
-On really hot days, add some ice cubes to their water bowl.
+Add some ice cubes to the water on hot days.